 Panelists representing print, radio, TV, social media and academic perspectives discussed the role of media in informing residents and as a check on those in power, the power and responsibility of news sources to shape politics, and the role of trust in the public’s understanding of news and what constitutes news, media or the truth.

 Panelists included Linnea Edmeier, Managing Editor at Capital Public Radio; Trymaine Lee, national reporter and Pulitzer Prize-winning journalist with MSNBC/NBCNews; Thomas Peele, Pulitzer Prize-winning investigative journalist with Bay Area News Group and UC Berkeley School of Journalism lecturer; and Dyan Ruiz, co-founder of People Power Media.

-For our last Speaker Series event of 2016, on Oct.
-7 we welcomed Larke Nahme Huang, Ph.D., Director of the Office of Behavioral Health Equity at the Substance Abuse and Mental Health Services Administration, U.S. Department of Health and Human Services.
+We were pleased to welcome Larke Nahme Huang, Ph.D., Director of the Office of Behavioral Health Equity at the Substance Abuse and Mental Health Services Administration, U.S. Department of Health and Human Services.
 Providing leadership on national policy for youth behavioral health care, Dr. Huang works with states and communities to eliminate systemic disparities and create equitable access for all families.

 A licensed clinical-community psychologist and national advisor on behavioral health, Dr. Huang uses her research, practice and policy expertise to advance policies that address inequities in services for youth and families with behavioral health issues, including those exposed to trauma.
 Committed to the understanding that health care is a civil right, she is an expert on cultural responsiveness in mental health service and policy, and on the impact of social determinants of health on our communities.